Choosing your species

 ‘So many Eucalyptus and so little space’

-- Many people only have room for one or two species and as most (but not all) Eucalyptus tend to grow into large trees, it is very important to make the right selection.
+Many people only have room for one or two species and some (but not all) Eucalyptus can grow into large trees, it is very important to make the right selection.

 What kind of Eucalyptus do you want (what job do you want the tree to do)?